rennpy/pyondocs/theme-doc/readme.md

 This section will cover every aspect of a theme, and how you can make one yourself with enough time and effort.

 First, here is an example of a .json theme file, this one being for Pyontheme.
-This is how it looks;
+This is how the beginning section looks;

 ```json
 {